spirit-warrior/beads_project/README.md

 # Preferred Method

+- Overview

   - Stabilize the fiberboard using PC-Petrifier

   - Apply topcoat of epoxy resin (or polyurehane) for durability and waterproofing

   - Apply each product by dipping the beads.
 Painting and other methods are impractical for large numbers (hundreds) of beads

   - Meets the goals for durability, non-toxicity, and easy of use

-## Initial preparation
+## 1 - Initial preparation

 - The thickness of the fiberboard is greater than the optimal diameter for beads.
 Therefore split the fiberboard into thinner sheets before cutting it.